areggalstyan/reforging/README.md

 ##### frequency: double

 Specifies the "frequency" of the lighting.
 The "frequency" is used to determine the step angle, which is 180 divided by the "frequency".
-The higher the number is, The further apart will the lighting be.
+The higher the number is, the further apart will the lighting be.

 #### earthAbilities: object